cpwebster/principal_components/README.md

 # principal_components
-Included are a text document of commands that call VCFtools (Danecek et al., 2011) and Plink 1.9 beta to calculate principal components for a given VCF, an example of the metadata file needed, and the R script that uses the principal component results and metadata to create a plot.
+The following scripts and file utilize VCFtools (Danecek et al., 2011) and Plink 1.9 beta to calculate principal components for a given VCF, provide an example of the metadata file needed to plot the principal components, and the R script that visualizes the principal components and metadata.

-#plink_pca_commands.txt:
+#run_plink_pca.bash

-This text file contains a series of commands that call VCFtools and Plink 1.9 beta to remove indels, perform linkage prunning, and calculate principal components for a given VCF.
+This script will call VCFtools and Plink 1.9 beta to create a VCF file with no indels, performs linkage pruning, and creates .eigenvec and .eigenval files that will be used to visualize the principal components.
+This script cannot be run on a compressed VCF.

+USAGE: bash run_plink_pca.bash -v <input_vcf_file> -o <output_file_prefix>

 #population_meta_data_example.txt: